 The Global Studies Major and Minor will be useful to students pursuing careers in international development, international organizations (e.g., United Nations), law, non-governmental organizations focusing on international affairs (e.g., Amnesty International), government, graduate study in History, Political Science, International Affairs, and Education.

 Students seeking more information about the Global Studies Program or needing academic advice about completing the Major and Minor should contact the following program director:

-Dr. Elizabeth Matthews, Chair of Global Studies Department
+Chair of the Global Studies Department

 Associate Professor, Political Science

 Congratulations Class of 2016